The Counterfeit

 IV.
 Why This Is Different From Refusing Usurpation

 It is essential to distinguish this from the Catholic refusal of false claimants.
-To deny a is not to deny the papacy.
-In fact, it is to honor the papacy by refusing to attach its divine office to a false occupant.
+To deny a usurper is not to deny the papacy.
+It is to honor the papacy by refusing to attach its divine office to a false occupant.

 The SSPX does something more unstable.
 It tells souls they must recognize the claimant as pope while also teaching them to inhabit a durable pattern in which the papacy is practically unworkable.
 This yields neither true obedience nor true refusal.
 It creates a half-world where the office is retained in language while dissolved in lived relation.

 Such a system does not protect the papacy.
-It accustoms souls to surviving without its ordinary meaning.
+It trains souls to live without its ordinary meaning.

 V. Why This Prepares Souls For Deeper Deception